2011 Testone Catfish Charters - All Rights Reserved

 Bream & Crappie: Fair

-Crappie: On warm days some fish can be caught, but on cold days there is very little fishing activity.
-On warm days fish are moving towards the creeks, and they can be caught as shallow as 3-4 feet around trees and the edges of grass – particularly early and late.
-Fish are not spawning yet but they are getting ready to.
+Crappie: On warm days fish can be caught as they are moving towards the creeks, and they can be caught as shallow as 3-4 feet around trees and the edges of grass – particularly early and late.
+With the warm weather forecast the spawn should be in full swing.
 On cooler days the best bet is to stick to the middle of creeks in 10-12 feet of water and fish minnows and jigs 8-12 feet down.
 Some people are drifting and tight-lining, but the most popular technique is to anchor down and throw out bobbers.

 Bream: Only a few shellcracker are being caught right now.